Constructive set theory: Hereditarily finite sets

 The discussion now proceeds with axioms granting existence of objects which, in different but related form, are also found in dependent type theories, namely products and the collection of natural numbers as a completed set.
 Infinite sets are particularly handy to reason about operations applied to sequences defined on unbounded index domains, say the formal differentiation of a generating function or the addition of two Cauchy sequences.

-ECST
+ECST via Strong Infinity

 For some fixed predicate $I$ and a set $a$, the statement $I(a)\land\big(\forall y.
 I(y)\to a\subset y\big)$ expresses that $a$ is the smallest (in the sense of "$\subset$") among all sets $y$ for which $I(y)$ holds true, and that it is always a subset of such $y$.
 The aim of the axiom of infinity is to eventually obtain unique smallest inductive set.